 If you are learning a sport or an athletic skill, participate in the physical activity on a regular schedule, and if you are studying a new language, exercise the language by speaking with others and try to find as many practical experiences as possible.

 When you feel that you are ready, sign up at GED.com, create your account with My GED and schedule a GED test.
-Click here to read how we decrypted the GED and how you can benefit from our test strategies.
+We decrypted the GED, and you can benefit from our test strategies.

 Continue to learn and exercise new things – The process of learning really is a perfect exercise to train your brain.
 Learning and exercising new competencies are perfect stimuli for your brain to preserve new information, so keep on learning.

 There are studies indicating that people who were in the process of learning and practicing new visual skills, amplified the quantity of gray brain tissue in the area of their brain that is related to visual memory.

 When these people ceased practicing their new capabilities, this gray brain tissue disappeared again.

 If you’re studying a new language, it is essential to keep rehearsing that language to continue to keep the results that you have accomplished, the so-called “use-it-or-lose-it” principle.
 If you would like to keep the information you have just learned, you better keep practicing and rehearsing it.

 So now you’ve learned about the fastest way to get a GED.